 The most notable advantage of a wood barn is the cost and availability of materials.
 However, the real concern comes into play with the durability of those same materials.
 Because the wood poles are buried in the ground, they are susceptible to rot and decay.
 They can shift and compromise the stability of the barn.
 Additionally, because wood is soft, it can warp, bend, and crack.

 One of the biggest advantages of a metal pole barn is durability.
-Metal barns won’t bend, warp, crack, or rot because they are made from commercial grade steel.
-And, steel buildings won’t shift or change position over time because they are attached to a concrete foundation.
+Metal barns won’t bend, warp, crack or rot because they are made from commercial-grade steel.
+And, steel buildings won’t shift or change position over time because the installers attach it to a concrete foundation.
 The steel is also resistant to mold, mildew, rot, decay, pests, and fire.
 Additionally, steel buildings are designed to withstand all types of extreme weather including high winds, heavy snow, ice storms, torrential rain, and temperature changes.

 Reason #3: Cost, Now and Later